ibm-cloud-docs/CDN/getting-help.md

 See [Getting help](https://{DomainName}/docs/support/index.html#getting-help) for more details about using the forums.

-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](https://{DomainName}/docs/support/index.html#contacting-support).
+For information about opening an {{site.data.keyword.cloud}} support ticket, or about support levels and ticket severities, see [Contacting support](https://{DomainName}/docs/support/index.html#contacting-support).